Frimkron/PHPCalFeed/README.md

 As an alternative to a file on your own server, PHPCalFeed can read from a file on a different server.
-This is useful if you wish to use another calendar feed as the input, such as a public Google calendar.
-To use a remote file, create the file `calendar-config.php` in the script directory, if it doesn't already exist, and define the `url` property as follows:
+This is useful if you wish to use another calendar feed as the input, such as a public Google calendar (see [Google Calendar Input](#326-google-calendar-input) for more on this).
+To use a remote file, create the file `calendar-config.php` in the script directory, if it doesn't already exist, and define the `url` property by copying the code below into the file, and replacing the example URL.
+Make sure to copy the code exactly, with the same letter cases, punctuation, etc:

 ```php
 <?php